Gaussian Mixture for Multimodal Posteriors

 Approximating a multi-modal posterior by a mixture of normals

-The mixture model considered in [1] tries to estimate the model parameters based on data.
-However, in the present context, we have the pdf in semi-closed form and this becomes a special case of [1].
+The mixture model in [1] estimates model parameters from data.
+In the present setting, the posterior density is available in semi-closed form, so the problem becomes a special case of that framework.

 \[ f(\theta_{mn}; \Phi) = \sum_{k=1}^{K} \lambda_k f_k(\theta_{mn}; \phi_k) \tag{1} \]